Rishi06x/JavaScript-Basics/README.md

 # JavaScript Basics Repository

-This repository is a collection of JavaScript examples and practice exercises that cover the fundamental concepts of the language.
-It is intended for beginners and intermediate developers who want to learn, revise, or expand their understanding of JavaScript.
+This repository is a collection of JavaScript examples that cover the fundamental concepts of the language.
+It is intended for my personal use

 ## 🚀 What's Included?